nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

       --events.nats.timeout int                           Timeout for NATS server operations (default 30) --goldenhammer.enabled                              Whether to enable automatically fixing DID documents with the required endpoints. (default true)
       --goldenhammer.interval duration                    The interval in which to check for DID documents to fix. (default 10m0s)
+      --http.cache.maxbytes int                           HTTP client maximum size of the response cache in bytes.
+If 0, the HTTP client does not cache responses. (default 10485760)
       --http.internal.address string                      Address and port the server will be listening to for internal-facing endpoints. (default "127.0.0.1:8081")
       --http.internal.auth.audience string                Expected audience for JWT tokens (default: hostname) --http.internal.auth.authorizedkeyspath string      Path to an authorized_keys file for trusted JWT signers